BestTimesToVisit.com Logo

 transport

 Yosemite's free shuttle system is your best friend!
-It'll save you the hassle of parking and navigating crowded roads, especially during peak season.
-Download the park's official app for real-time shuttle locations and plan your route accordingly; it's much more reliable than relying on cell service in the valley.
+It runs frequently between Yosemite Valley's main attractions, saving you the hassle and expense of parking and driving, especially during peak season.
+Download the park's official app for real-time shuttle schedules.

 money

-Entrance fees add up, especially if you're visiting for multiple days or with a group.
-Consider purchasing an 'America the Beautiful' pass if you plan on visiting other national parks within a year; it's a great value.
+Entrance fees to Yosemite add up, especially if you're visiting for multiple days or with a group.
+Consider purchasing an "America the Beautiful" pass if you plan on visiting other national parks within a year; it's a great value.
 Also, pack plenty of water and snacks to avoid expensive purchases inside the park.

 safety

 Wildlife encounters are part of the Yosemite experience, but be bear aware!
-Store food properly in bear canisters or designated lockers, and never approach or feed any animals.
-Download the park's app for updated alerts on bear sightings and trail closures.
+Store food properly in bear-resistant containers or lockers provided at campsites and lodging.
+Never approach or feed any wild animals, no matter how cute they seem.

 culture